 What Is Order Picking?
 Methods & Solutions for eCommerce

-Order picking, or warehouse order picking, is the core process of collecting goods from their storage locations in a warehouse to fulfill a customer order.
+Warehouse order picking is the process of retrieving specific items from storage to fulfill a customer order.

 Warehouse Order Picking Market in the U.S.